hiamsammy/action-model/README.md

 # action-model
-for the love of actio fi
+for the love of actikiil